MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 >**Did you know?** There are many ways to check connections.
 In this task, you use **Run command**.
 You could also continue to use Network Watcher.
 Or you could use a [Remote Desktop Connection](https://learn.microsoft.com/azure/virtual-machines/windows/connect-rdp#connect-to-the-virtual-machine) to the access the virtual machine.
 Once connected, use **test-connection**.
 As you have time, give RDP a try.

-1. Switch to the `CoreServicesVM` virtual machine.
-In the **Operations** blade, select **Run command**, then select **RunPowerShellScript**.
-Run the following command to enable the Windows Firewall rule that allows inbound RDP traffic:

-    ```Powershell
-    Enable-NetFirewallRule -DisplayGroup "Remote Desktop"
-    ```

-1. Wait for the script to complete, then switch to the `ManufacturingVM` virtual machine.
+1. Switch to the `ManufacturingVM` virtual machine.

 1. In the **Operations** blade, select the **Run command** blade.